derkmed/stunting-on-programming/priority_queue/array/find_k_pairs_with_smallest_sum/README.md

 * Observing the "sorting" element of this problem may indicate there may be an effective solution involving a priority-queue (min-heap).
 * Visualizing the problem as an x-y graph in which the axes correspond to the list indices can be super helpful.
   * You can start with the (0, 0) coordinate by "evaluating" it and adding its neighbors for the next iteration of evaluation.
 How do we identify the right neighbors?
-  * One way to think about which neighbors to add to the queue could be simply advancing to the next element in either list in such a way that we do not record duplicate pairs
-  * You can start with the (0, 0) coordinate by "evaluating" it and adding its neighbors for the next iteration of evaluation.
+  * One way to think about which neighbors to add to the queue could be simply advancing to the next element in either list in such a way that we do not record duplicate pairs.
+You can start with the (0, 0) coordinate by "evaluating" it and adding its neighbors for the next iteration of evaluation.
 How do we identify the right neighbors?
-  * One way to think about which neighbors to add to the queue could be simply advancing to the next element in either list in such a way that we do not record duplicate pairs.
-Given the nature of this though, you'll have to eventually maintain some sort of `set` to filter out already-visited coordinates.
+  * You'll have to eventually maintain some sort of `set` to filter out already-visited coordinates.
+Is this fully necessary?
 * Because the two lists are sorted, you can do something especially clever that removes the need for an additional `set` for filtering out visited coordinates.
+We know that once we record a coordinate, we should consider the coordinate produced by advancing the "other" list pointer by one element.
+However, we might not necessarily need to advance the "this" list pointer by one element, <b>EXCEPT</b> if we're still on the first element.
+This should be clear especially because the lists are sorted.

 ```